ivangfr/springboot-kafka-connect-jdbc-streams/README.md

    }
    ```

-3. In order to create random orders, we can use also the `simulation`
+3. In order to create random orders, we can use also the `simulation`:
    ```
    curl -i -X POST localhost:9080/api/simulation/orders \
      -H 'Content-Type: application/json' \